-Student to Teacher COVER SHEET - This form should accompany every assessment task.
+APPENDIX 1 Student to Teacher COVER SHEET - This form should accompany every assessment task.
 STUDENT RECEIPT - Students should sign a notification sheet for every task handed in.
-Student to Teacher then to Head Teacher APPLICATION FOR EXTENSION - This form should be completed by the student: 1) then handed to the course teacher.
+APPENDIX 2 Student to Teacher then to Head Teacher APPLICATION FOR EXTENSION - This form should be completed by the student: 1) then handed to the course teacher.
 2) the course teacher must send it to the Head Teacher.
 3) both course teacher and Head Teacher should retain their copies.
-Student to Teacher then to Head Teacher ILLNESS/MISADVENTURE FORM - This form must be completed if: 1) you know you will be absent from an assessment task with a valid reason 2) had an illness or misadventure that prevented you from or impacted your ability to complete an assessment task or Student to Teacher then to Head Teacher Student to Teacher
+APPENDIX 3 Student to Teacher then to Head Teacher ILLNESS/MISADVENTURE FORM - This form must be completed if: you know you will be absent from an assessment task with a valid reason had an illness or misadventure that prevented you from or impacted your ability to complete an assessment task or examination.